usnistgov/SAMURAI/docs/data/index.rst

 Here we have information on each dataset stored at - :data_root:`./` measured using the SAMURAI system at the National Institute of Standards and Technology.

-For examples on utilizing the samurai data please see the :ref:`SAMURAI Data Analysis` section.
+For examples on utilizing the samurai data please see the :ref:`analysis` section.

 .. toctree::
    data_readme_2020